"Hey, Marina! Got any plans for the holidays?"

 "Hmmm.
 I don't know, but I know someone who might know someone who might.
 Come with me!"

 "I just don't know."
-Pearl looked glumly looking over the cafe table in front of her.
+Pearl looked glumly over the cafe table she sat at.
 "Squidmas is supposed to be a big deal, y'know?"

 "Tell me about it.
 I have a big family back home, Squidmas was always a nightmare to try and sort out."
 Nora stood beside Pearl's table, her posture particularly unprofessional.

-At this point Pearl came through the Sea Leaf Cafe enough to build a rapport with the staff.
-It was all fairly surface level, but there was something nice about being a regular at a place where she hadn't broken between 7 and 50 of their dishes while blackout drunk.
+By now, Pearl had come through the Sea Leaf Cafe enough to build a rapport with the staff.
+It was all fairly surface level stuff, but there was something nice about being a regular at a place where she hadn't broken between 7 and 50 of their dishes while blackout drunk.

 "Squidmas was always a formality at home."
 Pearl griped as she grabbed her usual double fudge chocolate mocha with one shot of expresso.
 "Wake up the day of, exchange our gifts, thank the others, and it was all over before 8:00 am.
 No fluff, no fanfare, nothing interesting about it."